rphii/rlso/README.md

 This struct is only used for short modified strings, <15 bytes, that do not yet hold a heap-reference.
 So, modifications of short strings up to 15 bytes are dynamic-allocation-free!

-- Modifiable strings of up to 15 characters
 - Allows detection if in stack-mode
+- Allows detection if in heap-mode
+- Holds modifiable strings of up to 15 characters

 ```
     [120-bits |8-bits]